In This Playbook

 The switching costs are enormous.
 Once you have invested twelve to eighteen months in implementation, trained thousands of employees, integrated Workday into your core business processes, and restructured your HR and finance operations around the platform, moving to an alternative is a multi-year, multi-million-dollar undertaking.
 Workday knows this, and renewal pricing reflects it.
 The initial deal sets the commercial foundation for a relationship that may last a decade or more.

 The total cost of ownership extends far beyond the subscription.
 Workday's sales team will focus your attention on the per-FSE subscription rate.
-But implementation services, ongoing administration, integrations, premium support, storage overages, and escalators can inflate the true cost by 40 to 60% above the headline subscription figure.
+But implementation services, ongoing administration, integrations, premium support, storage overages, and escalators can inflate the true cost by 40 to 60 percent above the headline subscription figure.
 A negotiation that optimises only the PEPM rate while ignoring these ancillary costs captures a fraction of the available value.

 Workday's sales team negotiates these deals every day.
 You do it once every three to five years.
 That experience gap is the core challenge.
 It can be closed with preparation, data, and, where the deal size justifies it, independent advisory support.